Best Racing Wheels for PS4 & PS5 Android Central 2021

 Runner-up: Logitech G29

 The Logitech G29 is, as traditionally with Logitech wheels, excellent.
 Part of that is based on its longevity; you can often find it at a handsome discount.
 It's not good only because of its price.
-Logitech doesn't churn out new wheels that often, but when they come around, they're excellent.
+Logitech doesn't churn out new wheels that often, but when they come around, they're some of the best PS4 wheels.

 This means you can use the optional gearshift with it if you prefer, though it is an additional purchase.
 For most, though, the metal paddle shifters will be plenty.
 It's also worth highlighting the location of the buttons because they're placed perfectly for easy access without the need to take your hands off the wheel.